 Archival material is open to the public

-Upon application, anyone can work with Federal Foreign Office archival material.
-To apply, please use the contact form and complete all fields.
+Upon application anyone can study the records of the Federal Foreign Office.
+To apply please use the contact form and complete all fields.
 Please state the subject, purpose, date and probable duration of your research in the Political Archive.
-There is no need to send exposés, supporting documentation or similar in the first instance.
-If we need to see anything like that, we will let you know.
+There is no need to send exposés, supporting documentation or similar documents in the first instance.
+If we require any documents, we will let you know.

-Use of Federal Foreign Office archival material is regulated by the Federal Archives Act.
+Use of Federal Foreign Office´s records is regulated by the Federal Archives Act.
 This means:

-- in principle, all archival material over 30 years old can be consulted.
+- in principle, all records that are older than 30 years are accessible.
 Exceptions: